python-cmd2/cmd2/plugins/template/README.md

 unit tests found in the `tests` directory.

-### Use tox to run unit tests in multiple versions of python
+### Use nox to run unit tests in multiple versions of python

-The included `tox.ini` is setup to run the unit tests in python 3.4, 3.5, 3.6, and 3.7.
+The included `noxfile.py` is setup to run the unit tests in python 3.4, 3.5, 3.6, and 3.7.
 You can run your unit tests in all of these versions of python by:
 ```
-$ invoke tox
+$ nox
 ```